ku-alps/sw15_jaehyuk/README.md

-inhan is king, king is inhan
+inhan is god,god is inhan